digital-ai/release-integration-sdk-workshop/part-2/lab-5-install-deploy.md

 ?
 Following kubectl context will be used during execution: `azure-aks-test-cluster`?
 Yes ?
 Select the Kubernetes setup where the Digital.ai Devops Platform will be installed, updated or cleaned: AzureAKS [Azure AKS]
 ?
 Do you want to use an custom Kubernetes namespace (current default is 'digitalai'): Yes ?
-Enter the name of the Kubernetes namespace where the Digital.ai DevOps Platform will be installed, updated or cleaned: my-namespace
+Enter the name of the Kubernetes namespace where the Digital.ai DevOps Platform will be installed, updated or cleaned: ns-yourname
 ?
 Product server you want to perform clean for: dai-deploy [Digital.ai Deploy]
 	 -------------------------------- ----------------------------------------------------
 	| LABEL                          | VALUE                                              |